 The Internet Corporation for Assigned Names and Numbers (ICANN) is the non-profit corporation responsible for assigning and managing domain names.
 Specifically, ICANN coordinates the Internet Assigned Numbers Authority (IANA) functions, which are key technical services critical to the continued operations of the Internet’s underlying address book, the Domain Name System (DNS), which ensures that computers know where to find each other and that the world has one global Internet.

-To ensure that your domain name is managed by a regulated service that complies with all standards and protocols, make sure that you register your domain name with an ICANN accredited registrar.
+Registering your domain name with an ICANN accredited registrar ensures that your domain name is managed by a regulated service that complies with all standards and protocols.

 There are no special requirements to register a .com, .net, or .org domain (other than they must not be already registered to someone else!)
 If the domain name you want is already registered to someone else, the next tip can help you.